fcuriel66/Book_Alchemy/README.md

 - List all books (web page + API)
 - Add new book (form + API)
-- Edit existing book (form + API)
+- Edit existing book (form)
-- Delete book (API)
+- Delete book (form)
-- Search and/or sort functionality (query parameters)
+- Search and/or sort functionality (in Homepage)
-- Lightweight JSON persistence (easy to inspect and edit)
+- SQLite data persistence (easy to inspect and edit)

 ---